guywaldman/magic-cli/README.md

 See the [releases page](https://github.com/guywaldman/magic-cli/releases) for binaries for your platform.

+## Usage Tip

+Add a

 ## Features

 - Suggest a command (see [section](#feature-suggest-a-command))
 - Ask to generate a command to perform a task (see [section](#feature-ask-to-generate-a-command))
+- Semantic search of commands across your shell history
 - Use a local or remote LLM (see [section](#use-different-llms))

 ### Suggest a command